jagreehal/node-env-resolver/packages/node-env-resolver/README.md

 ### Basic types

-These types use inline validation with **zero external dependencies**:
+These types use inline validation:

 - `'string'` - Any string value (with optional `min`/`max` length)
 - `'number'` - Numeric value (coerced from string, with optional `min`/`max`)